-The War on Drugs has snared people whose only "crime" was relying on marijuana to manage severe pain or to cope with other symptoms of chronic illnesses.
-Though the people of Washington state in 1998 adopted an initiative allowing medicinal use of marijuana, a decade later some medical marijuana patients, their caretakers and those who provide them with medicine still faced arrest and prosecution.
+he War on Drugs has snared people whose only "crime" was relying on marijuana to manage severe pain or to cope with other symptoms of chronic illnesses.
+Though the people of Washington state in 1998 adopted an initiative allowing medicinal use of marijuana, nearly a decade later some medical marijuana patients, their caretakers and those who provide them with medicine still faced arrest and prosecution.
 This year the state Legislature passed an ACLU-backed measure to remedy the problem.

 The Medical Use of Marijuana Act (I-692) allows patients with certain conditions to use marijuana as medicine, with a physician's recommendation.
-However, the law did not clearly specify how much marijuana patients and caregivers could possess.
-Addressing this and other concerns, Senate Bill 6032 directed the Department of Health to define a presumptive "60-day supply" and to provide recommendations to the Legislature on how best to provide patients access to medical marijuana.
+However, the law did not clearly specify how much marijuana patients and caregivers could possess to the Legislature on how best to provide patients access to medical marijuana.
 The bill also clarified that the police do not need to confiscate and destroy patients' medical marijuana.